pasindudilsan/Foldersnapper/README.md

 This tool is designed for educational and personal use.
 I am not responsible for any issues caused by using this software.
 Please use it only if you trust me!

 ## VirusTotal Report
 The application has been scanned with [VirusTotal](https://www.virustotal.com/) and is confirmed to be clean.
-You can view the scan results at the following link:
+You can view the scan results at the following links:
 -[VirusTotal Report for Foldersnapper Icon Changer V0.2](https://www.virustotal.com/gui/file/ea7d531168a711e94b3150630513dd9fb3d627f2fa7c96cf384599401a633f41/details).

 -[VirusTotal Report for Foldersnapper Icon Changer V0.3] (https://www.virustotal.com/gui/file/234bc95b4649a8f35bb8af531b9414c34a49bbf29bb0d6c88bd6cc8a33836eb5/details).